braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/overview.md

 ---
-nav_title: Data Transformation
+nav_title: Overview
-article_title: Data Transformation
+article_title: Data Transformation Overview
 page_order: 0
 page_type: reference
 description: "This reference article provides an overview of data transformation, frequently asked questions, and product limitations."
 ---

-# Braze data transformation
+# Data transformation overview

 > Data transformation allows you to build and manage webhook integrations to automate data flow from external platforms into Braze user profiles.
 This integrated user data can then power even more sophisticated marketing use cases.